nikitamehata23/Friend-Finder/README.md

 Now that we have a backend to our applications, we use Heroku for hosting.
 Please note that while **Heroku is free**, it will request credit card information if you have more than 5 applications at a time or are adding a database.

-Please see [Heroku’s Account Verification Information](https://devcenter.heroku.com/articles/account-verification) for more details.
+We can see [Heroku’s Account Verification Information](https://devcenter.heroku.com/articles/account-verification) for more details.

 - - - - - - - - - - - - - - - - - - - - - -